iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     enforceZUp(pivotPoint: Point3d): boolean;
     // (undocumented)
     static fitView(viewport: ScreenViewport, doAnimate: boolean, marginPercent?: MarginPercent): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "_forcedHandle" is marked as @public, but its signature references "ViewHandleType" which is marked as @internal
+    //
     // (undocumented)
     protected _forcedHandle: ViewHandleType;
     // (undocumented)